sodadata/docs/soda/active-check.md

 # Active checks
 *Last modified on {% last_modified_at %}*

-Soda's licensing model is based on the volume of **active checks**.
+Soda's licensing model can include volume-based measures of **active checks**.

 An active check is one that Soda has executed during a scan at least once in the past 90 days.
 A single check, whether it has been executed during one scan, fifty scans, or five hundred scans in the last 90 days counts as one active check.